 One- Unpacking what it means to be a white woman at this time in history.
 I have found the words of Martin Luther King, Jr. to be hauntingly truthful.

 I was of the belief that we were sort of in the clear from racism.
 I wasn’t seeing it, so it must not be happening...
 I so naively thought.
-I look at all the Black icons in the activism space whom I follow and it’s clear this was a white America sentiment.
-“Oh look, there’s no racism here, we had a Black President.”
+I look at all the Black icons in the activism space whom I follow, and it’s clear my sentiment stemmed from my white privilege.
+“Oh look, there’s no racism here; we had a Black President.”
 Laughable.

-Two- I am changing my career path (ps… I despise that term “career path”.
+Two- I am changing my career path (ps… I despise the term “career path.”
 Do you have another phrase we can use there?).

 And now, for the past twelve years, I have been a full-time sign language interpreter.
-It’s been my identity, my passion, my community.
-But that full-time status has gone down to almost no-time.
+It’s been my identity, my passion, and my community.
+But that full-time status has gone down to almost no time.

-Why is that you may ask (other than coronavirus): My husband and I made a pact to always follow our dreams, no matter how “out of reach” they may seem.
+Why is that, you may ask (other than coronavirus): My husband and I made a pact to always follow our dreams, no matter how “out of reach” they may seem.
 He- working on getting his invite to the Bassmaster Elite Series.
-Me- launching a budgeting business.
+Me- launching my Money Coaching business.
 Turns out, I am in love with the dream of guiding other people to feel the weight lift off their shoulders when they are financially independent.

-These two changes - I want them and they are hard.
+These two changes - I want them, and they require effort.
 Those two things are not mutually exclusive.